DPDK/dpdk/doc/guides/prog_guide/mbuf_lib.rst

 ---------------------------

 A direct buffer is a buffer that is completely separate and self-contained.
-An indirect buffer behaves like a direct buffer but for the fact that the data pointer it contains points to data in another direct buffer.
+An indirect buffer behaves like a direct buffer but for the fact that the buffer pointer and data offset in it refer to data in another direct buffer.
 This is useful in situations where packets need to be duplicated or fragmented, since indirect buffers provide the means to reuse the same packet data across multiple buffers.